YosaiProject/yosai/doc/tutorials/totp_tutorial.md

-# Time-based One Time Passwords
+# Time-based One Time Password Authentication